c3lang/c3-web/src/content/docs/Generic Programming/compiletime.md

 ### Conditional compilation at the top level using `@if`

-At the top level, conditional compilation is controlled using with `@if` attributes on declarations
+At the top level (where globals are declared; such as functions, variables, etc), conditional compilation is controlled by appending `@if` attributes onto declarations:

 ```c3
 fn void foo_win32() @if(env::WIN32)